Adaptive In-Context Learning with Large Language Models for Bundle Generation: The Proposed Methodology

 \subsection{Neighbor Session Retrieval (NSR)}

 Existing ICL-based recommendation methods~\cite{dai2023uncovering,sanner2023large,liu2023chatgpt} randomly sample few-shot examples to instruct LLMs (e.g., ChatGPT) for the inference process.
 However, when the sampled examples are less relevant to the target task, LLMs receive only a restricted amount of useful knowledge to guide them~\cite{huang2023enhancing}.
-To resolve this issue, NSR aims to employ the retrieval augmented generation~\cite{jiang2023active} to retrieve the entire dataset and identify the most correlated sessions (i.e., nearest neighbor sessions) for each target session regarding products contained.
+To resolve this issue, the Neighbor Session Retrieval module (NSR) employs the retrieval augmented generation~\cite{jiang2023active} to retrieve the entire dataset and identify the most correlated sessions (i.e., nearest neighbor sessions) for each target session regarding products contained.
 By doing so, we can acquire a wealth of valuable knowledge and lessons that can significantly enhance performance.

 To this end, we devise a hierarchical aggregation strategy to get the representation of each session.
-First, for each item, we process its title via the natural language processing toolkit - NLTK (\url{nltk.org}) and regular expressions, so as to remove stop words and special characters (e.g., \&, \#), etc. The processed item title is treated as its description denoted as $i\leftarrow[w_1, w_2, \cdots]$, where $w_x$ means an individual word.
+First, for each item, we process its title via the natural language processing toolkit - NLTK (\url{nltk.org}) and regular expressions, to remove stop words and special characters (e.g., \&, \#), etc. The processed item title is treated as its description denoted as $i\leftarrow[w_1, w_2, \cdots]$, where $w_x$ means an individual word.
 Then, we concatenate descriptions of items within one session to represent its session description denoted as $s \leftarrow [{i_1}, {i_2}, \cdots]$.
-Subsequently, we feed the session description into SentenceTransfomers~\cite{reimers2019sentence} to get its latent representation, given by,

-Finally, for each target (test) session, we calculate its cosine similarity with all training sessions using the learned latent representations, to identify its top-$k$ nearest neighbors.
-Such neighbor sessions are used for generating demonstrations to enhance ChatGPT's performance on the test session.
+Subsequently, we feed the session description into SentenceTransfomers (all-MiniLM-L6-v2)~\cite{reimers2019sentence} to get its latent representation. given by, $\boldsymbol{e}_{s} = \text{SentenceTransformer} (s).$ Finally, for each target (test) session, we calculate its cosine similarity with all training sessions using the learned latent representations, to identify its top-$k$ nearest neighbors.
+Such neighbor sessions are used for generating demonstrations to enhance LLMs' performance on the test session.